RNA-FRETools/MASH-FRET/docs/simulation/functionalities/simulate-sample-heterogeneity.md

 # Simulate sample heterogeneity
 {: .no_toc }

-Sample heterogeneity is characterized by the presence of molecule sub-populations with different characteristics.
+Sample heterogeneity is characterized by the presence of molecules with different characteristics in the data set.
 It can be simulated for various characteristics by using one of the following methods:

 1. TOC